List of The Young and the Restless characters introduced in 2011: Angelo Veneziano

 Angelo Veneziano first appeared on February 11, 2011, originated by Mike Starr.
 He is the father of Angelina Veneziano and is the ex-fiance of Gloria Abbott Bardwell.
 Initially, Angelo was a guest role from February 11 to 14, 2011, and returned months later to escort Gloria to Victoria Abbott's Halloween Party.
 Angelo later began to help out at Gloria's restaurant, Gloworm, due to her hard money situation.
 In later episodes, Angelo and Gloria requested Devon Hamilton's help with Angelo's daughter, Angelina, with her "new-found singing talent."
 However, everyone but Angelo and Angelina realized that she had no talent whatsoever.
 Angelo forced Kevin Fisher to babysit Angelina and keep her away from her ex-boyfriend, Carmine.
 He also agreed to pay for Kevin and his fiancee's, Chloe Mitchell, new home if they let Angelina sing at their wedding.

 It was revealed later that Angelo had chased Gloria's husband, Jeffery to far away to have Gloria to himself, which paid off as they are now officially a couple.
 He also proves to be a major problem for Kevin, who later marries Angelina, but realizing that he deserves better, she agrees to have their marriage annulled.
 Angelo's attempts to marry Gloria are dashed by Jeffrey, who crashes the ceremony and tells Gloria that not only did Angelo kidnap him, but Angelo was the one who stole her money.
 Afterward Gloria agrees to remarry Jeffrey instead, and Angelo and Angelina decide to leave town for Los Angeles to focus on Angelina's singing career.

+In 2012, writers from Soaps She Knows placed Angelina and Angelo as the worst characters of the soap of that year, writing that the characters "never fit the "Y&R" canvas and seemed like over-the-top cartoon characters compared to those they interacted with in their storylines."